Bubble deformation by a turbulent flow: Bubble deformation in a turbulent flow

-We consider an initially spherical gas bubble of radius $R_0=d_0/2$, density $\rho_g$ and viscosity $\mu_g$, immersed in a liquid turbulent background flow with velocity $\bs u(\bs r,t)$, and of liquid density $\rho_\ell$, viscosity $\mu_l$, and surface tension $\gamma$ between the gas and the liquid phase.
-The origin of space is set at the centre of mass of the bubble.
-Focusing on the early stage of bubble deformation, we limit our description to bubble surface that can be parametrized in spherical coordinates $(r,\theta,\varphi)$ by the single-valued distance ${\bf R} = (R_0(t) + \zeta(\theta,\varphi,t)) {\bf \hat r} $ to the center (Figure 1).
-We assume the gas bubble density to be much smaller than the liquid density, $\rho\equiv \rho_\ell \gg \rho_g$. \review{In this limit of vanishing bubble inertia, we neglect the feedback of the bubble interface motion on the velocity and pressure statistics of the turbulent background flow, valid at low air fraction in water~\citep{Risso2018}}.
+\reviewsecond{We consider an \reviewthird{incompressible}, initially spherical gas bubble of radius $R_0=d_0/2$, density $\rho_g$ and viscosity $\mu_g$, immersed in a liquid at rest of liquid density $\rho_\ell$, viscosity $\mu_l$, and surface tension between the gas and the liquid phase $\gamma$.
+The origin of space is set at the centre of mass of the bubble. \reviewthird{The chosen frame of reference is then non inertial.
+Note that we do not study here the motion of the centre of mass and aim at description the bubble deformation.} Focusing on the early stage, we limit our description to a bubble surface that can be parametrized in spherical coordinates $(r,\theta,\varphi)$ by the single-valued distance ${\bf R} = (R_0(t) + \zeta(\theta,\varphi,t)) {\bf \hat r} $ to the center (Figure 1).
+We aim for a phenomenological set of equations for the modes of deformation of the bubble in the presence of a turbulent background flow, inspired by the forced oscillator model from \citet{Risso_1998,lalanne2019model}.